dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 }
 {% endprettify %}

-Be careful when using a local copy.
-If you need to write back to the field, then make sure you do so, and don't just write to the local variable.
+Be careful when using a local variable.
+If you need to write back to the field, make sure that you don't write back to the local variable instead.
+(Making the local variable `final` can prevent such mistakes.)
 Also, if the field might change while the local is still in scope, then the local might have a stale value.
 Sometimes it's best to simply use `!` on the field.

 ## Strings